zfs-old-crap/linkytime/docs/DeveloperGuide.md

 The `LinkyTimeParser` parses the user input into an `AddCommandParser` and thus creates an `AddCommandParser` object.

 Step 4:
-The `LinkyTimeParses` passes the arguments of the user input to the `AddCommandParser` for the `AddCommandParser` to parse the arguments.
+The `LinkyTimeParser` passes the arguments of the user input to the `AddCommandParser` for the `AddCommandParser` to parse the arguments.

 Step 5:
 The `AddCommandParser` parses the arguments and creates an `AddCommand` which contains the meeting to be added.